 Toothache?
 Broken Tooth?
 Come to Us!

 In some emergency situations, you know exactly where you should turn.
 Broken bones or uncontrolled bleeding mean that you need to visit the emergency room, but what should you do when you have a debilitating toothache?
-With years of experience and training, Dr. Turnbow is an expert in oral issues, and our team offers unique after-hours responses to phone calls and texts, so help is never too far away.
+With years of experience and training, your trusted emergency dentist in New Braunfels, TX, Dr. Turnbow, is an expert in oral issues, and our team offers unique after-hours responses to phone calls and texts, so help is never too far away.
 In fact, you may want to save our number in your phone so that you’re ready in case a dental emergency happens to you or a loved one.

 Why Choose Gruene Family Dental for Emergency Dentistry?